DanteHealy/Finance-Transformation/README.md

 2. The Code Institute's instructors and fellow students who supported me when I was struggling - too many to mention individually! :-)
 3. My wife for taking the time to review my webpage from the early developements.
 4. My LinkedIn connections who kindly provided feedback Alejandra Huamán Ordóñez (on design) and Vered Zimmerman (content and design).
-5. My former work colleagues who provided input and feedback into the design (Sarah Davies, Ramesh Mistry and Olu Odulana).
+5. My former work colleagues at Ford Credit who provided input and feedback into the design (Sarah Davies, Ramesh Mistry and Olu Odulana).

 ### References
 1. The Code Instituate course modules.